-For city planners, it’s a bit of a no-brainer particularly when you consider the annual price of lighting our streets.
-LED can deliver significant cost reductions despite the size of the initial investment and the longevity of bulbs means long term savings that can then release valuable funds for other community investment.
+For city planners, it’s a bit of a no-brainer, particularly when you consider the annual price of lighting our streets.
+LED can deliver significant cost reductions despite the size of the initial investment and the longevity of bulbs means long-term savings that can then release valuable funds for other community investments.

 You may be reluctant to part with a significant amount of money for a single light bulb but it makes sense.
 Okay, CFL bulbs are pretty good when it comes to energy efficiency and we’re not suggesting you run out and replace all your lighting in one go.
 But when a bulb does blink out for the last time, consider replacing it with LED.